Posted at Jul 30, 2020 12:14:00 PM by Mateen Hatefi | Share

-Futuristic Images and Patterns
+5. Futuristic Images and Patterns

 The use of futuristic images and patterns in design will be big this year, primarily owing to the availability of sophisticated tools that allows designers to create anything their mind can conceive.
 More and more companies are changing their branding strategies to include these futuristic patterns and images to garner audiences’ attentions.
-In 2020, continue to look for designers to go all out and produce designs that hit the eye immediately.
+In 2020 and 2021, continue to look for designers to go all out and produce designs that hit the eye immediately.

 Similarly, 2019 saw designers using two-dimensional and three-dimensional shapes along with typography to catch users’ attention.
 This trend is also likely to grow in 2020, along with higher demand for semi-transparent typography trends.
 Semi-transparency deals with the concept of overlapping word sections over one another, with the second copy being semi-transparent over images, media, and other elements of the design.
 I believe it will be a focal point of many design concepts in 2020 and beyond.

-2020 is all about innovative typography, geometric/futuristic designs, and minimalism.
-Additionally, 2020 will be about unique elements coming together: the real and artificial, the intangible and tangible, the past and the future.
-Moreover, you can expect to see designers aiming for simplicity in design, with various types abstract elements implemented.
+2020 and 2021 are, or will be, all about innovative typography, futuristic designs, minimalism, and unique elements coming together: the real and artificial, the intangible and tangible, the past and the future.
+Moreover, you can expect to see designers aiming for simplicity in design, with various types of abstract elements implemented.